Fox’s NFL pregame show takes place in broadcast Hall of Fame

 Long and Bradshaw said coming into their group can be daunting, but that each one has done a good job.

 “I knew I had to prove myself,” Glazer said.
-“My second week in the studio I got the “Spygate” tape (when the New England Patriots were disciplined for videotaping New York Jets coaching signals from an unauthorized location) and that was when they realized I was able to bring something different to the table.”
+“My second week in the studio I got the ‘Spygate’ tape (when the New England Patriots were disciplined for videotaping New York Jets coaching signals from an unauthorized location) and that was when they realized I was able to bring something different to the table.”

 Johnson added that he feels like his second stint at Fox has gone a lot smoother because he isn’t as guarded about his opinions and there weren’t any rumors about him returning to coaching.